datayana/datayana.github.io/pages/study/buddhism/prajnaparamitahridaya.md

 ## Appendix

 Acronyms:
-- PHS : Prajnaparamita Hridaya Sutra
+- HS : Prajnaparamita Hridaya Sutra
 - LPS : "Large Prajnaparamita Sutra".
 It is the _Pañcaviṃśatisāhasrikā prajñāpāramitā sutra_ a.k.a.
 "The 25,000-Line Perfection
 of Wisdom Sutra".